Federal Student Aid (FSA)

 Registration Requirements and Academic Semester Information

-FSA requires you to follow an academic calendar consisting of two academic semesters.
+To receive FSA, the university requires you to follow an academic calendar consisting of two academic semesters.
 Because our classes start monthly, the dates of your academic semester vary.
 View our academic year table to determine the start date of each FSA semester.